hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/110__Raghav_Kumar_Dwivedu.md

 > > brahma shabda being understood as saguNam brahma, to arrive at the same
 > > GYAnam .
 (SDV ?)
 > >
-> ​If you use bAdhasAmAnAdhikaraNyam, you will remove brahma to yield "aham
+> If you use bAdhasAmAnAdhikaraNyam, you will remove brahma to yield "aham
 > nAsmi, brahmaiva asti", or ahaM to yield "brahma nAsti ahameva asmi", both
 > erroneous.
 >